Temii-mp3/CS-4348-Project-3/devlog.md

 this is a rough sketch of what i need for the node class, more research will be done to know the exact structure i was off by one on the array sizes but everything else tracks, i will implement the class now i have added the node class, the next thing to do is to fully implement all the functions, since the create function has basically been fully implemented already, i will begin with the insert function.

+i have started on the insert function however i will ending this session here because i need a break

+12/02/2025 11:17PM
+I have been able to partially implement most of the functions, the create function has been fully implemented. next session, the goal is to fuly implement the insert function